enchanted-sword/dashboard-unfucker/README.md

 ### Revert messaging redesign
 Changes the messaging window to look more like the old design.

+- Use blog colors (default)
+  - Uses the theme colours of the blog you're messaging
+- Use theme colors
+  - Uses the current dashboard palette colours
+- Use custom colors
+  - Uses the three custom hex colours supplied by the user in the text areas

 ### Content positioning
 Controls the horizontal offset of the dashboard's content.